serenity-is/docs/tutorials/movies/handling_movie_navigation.md

 To solve this issue, we need to disable *Edit And Continue* (have no idea why).

 Right Click *MovieTutorial.Web* project, click *Properties*, in the Web tab, uncheck *Enable Edit And Continue* under *Debuggers*.

+> Unfortunately, the solution above stops works in Visual Studio 2015 Update 2.
+Only workaround so far seems like starting without debugging, e.g. Ctrl+F5 instead of F5.

 Also, on your site, top blue progress bar (which is a Pace.js animation), keeps running all the time like it is still loading something.
 It is thanks to the *Browser Link* feature of Visual Studio.
 To disable it, locate its button in Visual Studio toolbar that looks like a refresh button (next to play icon with browser name like Chrome), click dropdown and uncheck *Enable Browser Link*.